alexeyqian/minos/README.md

 - load file kernel.bin into memory.
 - entery protected mode
 - transfer control to kernel

-2 stacks for loader:
-- first stack is 0x90100 - 0x9000 as stack in real mode
-- second stack is end_of_loader + 4K - end_of_loader in protected mode

 ### main purpose: loading loader.bin to memory